Federal Security Clearance Lawyer Representing Employees and Contractors Nationwide

 All individuals seeking federal employment positions or contracts that require access to sensitive information or restricted facilities are required to obtain a security clearance.
 This process typically begins with submitting either the Standard Form 86 Questionnaire for National Security Positions (SF-86) or Electronic Questionnaires for Investigations Processing (e-QIP) to the federal government.

-Submitting a complete and accurate application is critically important, and it is just the first in a series of steps toward obtaining a federal security clearance.
+Submitting a complete and accurate application is critically important, and it is just the first in a series of steps toward obtaining a national security clearance.
 Attorney Jay Stafford can walk you through the entire process and help you proactively address any issues that could jeopardize your application.

 Background Checks